Captain Justin Chapman

 As a public information officer he has worked with local and national media outlets in TV, Web, Print and Radio.

-Justin was recognized by and given a service award from the FBI, when he captured the Utah Division of the FBI’s most wanted persons, following a vehicle and foot pursuit.
-He has completed the FBI Command College and is currently in a selection process where he is anticipating attending the FBI National Academy in the next couple of years.
+Justin was recognized by and given a Public Service Award (2001) from the FBI, when he captured the Utah Division of the FBI’s most wanted person, following a vehicle and foot pursuit.
+He has completed the FBI Command College (June 2012) and graduated the FBI National Academy (Session 270) October 2nd-December 15th 2017.

 During his many years experience working with schools, students, staff and police officers, he has developed a passion for the subject matter that he teaches and has genuine concern for those he meets.